Don't lose all your money with expensive restaurants, but go with package deals for cheap holidays to Ireland 2014 & 2015

-You can have an event-filled holiday and save a lot of money with
+You can enjoy a fantastic holiday and save a lot of money with

 Cheap package Holidays to Ireland 2014 & 2015